Get 80% off your plan for your first 6 months.*

 Financial information:

-• Total pay for the tax year
+• Total pay: Your earnings for the tax year

 What is a P60 used for?

-A P60 serves as official proof of your annual income and tax payments.
 You'll need your P60 for these common situations:

-• Mortgage applications: Lenders require income verification
+• Mortgage applications: Lenders verify your income before approving a loan

 How do I get a P60?